Elwinmage/ha-reefbeat-component/README.md

 ### G1 LIGHTS

-G1 LEDS use white and blue channel control, which allows for full power across the entire range, but not constant intensity without compensation.
+G1 LEDS use white and blue channels control, which allows for full power across the entire range, but not constant intensity without compensation.
 That's why I implent intensity compensation.
 Because I only have RESL160, you can enable this option only for this kind of LEDS.

 If you want this option for RSLED50 or RSLED90 let me known but be aware that you have to make some measures.